guptaanmol184/problem-solving/00-notes.md

 You must implement a solution with O(1) time complexity for each function.

 S: Use the constraint that what you are implementing a stack, hence the operations would only be push, pop, top and nothing else and think how can the min be tracked with the operation.

+## 150 Evaluate Reverse Polish Notation[S]
+P: Evaluate the value of an arithmetic expression in Reverse Polish Notation.

+Valid operators are +, -, *, and /.
+Each operand may be an integer or another expression.

+Note that division between two integers should truncate toward zero.

+It is guaranteed that the given RPN expression is always valid.
+That means the expression would always evaluate to a result, and there will not be any division by zero operation.

+S: Use stack
+T: O(n) | S: O(n/2)
+*: Learn how to perform division while truncating output to 0.
+Basically to float division and ignore the value after decimal.